 Circumstances sometimes force us to dislike movies.
 I remember being in a Blockbuster video with a friend (not long after seeing The Phantom Menace) when he learned that I hadn’t watched the original movies.
 We then had a Never Seen Star Wars conversation.
 “Whaaaaaaat?
 Dude!
 How have you never seen Star Wars?”
-I still don’t know what I was expected to say: does it take effort to not watch a film?
-Was I supposed to reveal my secret never-seen-Star-Wars diet and workout regimen?
-Regardless, he snatched tapes out of my hands and reshelved them.
-My heart sank: we’d be watching Star Wars that night.

 There is a gay robot.
 I’m not offended by the gay robot.
 Gay robots are a time-honored British archetype.
 He’s just a very odd character given the “Epic Campbellian space opera that should be taught in schools and forcibly inflicted upon children in a collective hazing ritual” role Star Wars has in our culture.

 The Star Wars setting is interesting, if incongruent.
 It’s a universe where moon-sized battlestations exist and lasers shred entire worlds to plasma…but spaceships can still be fixed by smearing engine oil on your arms and rummaging with fuel lines.
 Lucas’s futuristic setting only looks backwards (particularly, to the movies he saw in his youth).
-He provides pastiches of WW2-style dogfighting, “greaser” muscle car movies, wild west gunfighter duels, Turkish prisons, medieval swordfights, and more.
+He provides pastiches of WW2-style dogfighting, “greaser” muscle car movies, wild west gunfighter duels, Turkish prisons, and medieval swordfights.
 Speaking of, lightsabers seem like they’d be dogshit weapons.
 Who needs a sword that annihilates everything it touches?
 A careless backswing would split your head in half.
 The careful, slow-paced lightsaber duel at the end is actually realistic: that’s the only way you could ever fight with those things.

 Lazy reviewers who don’t think usually default to describing films as “a love letter to [the film’s most prominent influence].”
 Lucas wrote a love letter complete with spelling errors, backward letter Rs, and semen stains.
 He sometimes comes up with inspired ideas, and sometimes he squeezes the ball through the hoop in spite of himself, but nowhere do we see evidence that he’s competent.
 Star Wars is just an occasionally compelling mess, roughed into shape by skilled and patient editors.